alexferreiradev/alexferreiradev.github.io/blog/articles/2-test-containers.md

 }
 ```

 With this class you can have the control of the creation and destruction of a container.
-When Quarkus context start, will create the container and call the method start to get all the properties that need to be replaced, for example, the port to connect to the postgres database.
+When Quarkus context start, it will create the container and call the method start to get all the properties that need to be replaced, for example, the port to connect to the postgres database.
 When the quarkus context stopping, call the method stop and we can stop the container if we need a new container to each test class.
 In the case of that you can reuse the container to all test classes, you just remove the stop container and create a static field like these:

 ```java
 public class SharedContainerResource implements QuarkusTestResourceLifecycleManager {